 Don’t miss the next Open Adoption Class scheduled for Sep.
-22, 2017 or Adoption Orientation in Ocotber.
-Schedule your initial consulation today!
+22, 2017 or the Adoption Orientation in October.
+Schedule your initial consultation today!

 Don’t miss the next Open Adoption Class scheduled for Sep.
-22, 2017 or Adoption Orientation in Ocotber.
-Schedule your initial consulation today!
+22, 2017 or the Adoption Orientation in October.
+Schedule your initial consultation today!

 On Sunday, Rob celebrated his first Father’s Day as a dad with his wife Anna and their son Dylan.

 Rob and Anna chose to adopt their son.
 Because of the sensitive nature of the adoption process, they did not want to use their last name.

 Rob says he was adopted himself and that was part of the reason for his decision to adopt Dylan.
 But, it was a process Rob’s wife, Anne says definitely wore on her husband.